dtn7/dtn7-showroom/README.md

 You can then connect with any VNC client to the local *dtn7 showroom* instance with the password `sneakers`.

-In case of weird connection problems within the showroom, please make sure that *ebtables* and *sch_netem* kernel modules are loaded.
+*NOTE:* In case of weird connection problems within the showroom, please make sure that *ebtables* and *sch_netem* kernel modules are loaded!

 ## Manually building the container